sagemath/trac_to_gh/Issue 5555.md

 # Issue 5555: [with patch, not ready for review] make some TeX macros available to docstrings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5555

 Original creator: jhpalmieri